j842/jpf/README.md

 ## Related Software

-A good CSV editor is Modern CSV:  https://www.moderncsv.com/ Crossplatform and makes it easy to move tasks around.
+A simple CSV editor is Modern CSV:  https://www.moderncsv.com/ Crossplatform and makes it easy to move tasks around.
+Visual Studio Code has a number of plugins to help with CSV also.

 The Gantt chart software to read the output Gantt.csv is GanttProject: https://www.ganttproject.biz/